Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 For example, page 2 of my Hello World post would normally have the URL https://mydomain.com/hello-world/page/2/ but All in One SEO would set the Canonical URL to https://mydomain.com/hello-world/.

-You can find this setting by clicking on Search Appearance in the All in One SEO menu and then clicking on the Advanced tab.
+You can find this setting by clicking on General Settings in the All in One SEO menu and then you'll see a checkbox for No Pagination for Canonical URLs.

-Change the toggle to Yes to remove page numbers from the Canonical URLs of paginated content.
+Check the box to enable the setting and remove page numbers from the Canonical URLs of paginated content.